jodavimehran/code-tracker/README.md

 ```

 # How to Track Variables
-CodeTracker can track the history of variables in the git repositories.
+CodeTracker can track the history of variables in git repositories.

 In the code snippet below we demonstrate how to print all changes performed in the history of [`final String stripped`](https://github.com/checkstyle/checkstyle/blob/119fd4fb33bef9f5c66fc950396669af842c21a3/src/main/java/com/puppycrawl/tools/checkstyle/Checker.java#L385).